earth-mover/icechunk-nasa/design-docs/mursst-virtual-icechunk-store.md

 ## Future work

-- [ ] Determine how to handle creating a virtual dataset from 2023-09-04 to present day.
+- [ ] (IN PROGRESS) Create a virtual dataset from 2024-05-12 to present day.
-- [ ] Incremental appending to the most recent virtual Icechunk dataset.
+- [ ] (IN PROGRESS) Incremental appending to the most recent virtual Icechunk dataset.
 - [ ] Batch rechunking from virtual to native Zarr, stored in Icechunk.

-### Complete virtual dataset from 2023-09-04 to present day.
+### Additional virtual dataset from 2024-05-12 to present day.

 A current limitation of the Zarr specification and its implementations is array data must all have the same chunk shape, dimensions, and encodings.
 Ideally, the Zarr developer community would like to implement a variable array encoding solution in Zarr.
 This would allow arrays with different compression algorithms and chunk shapes to be accessed as a single array.
 See [Zarr extension for stacked / concatenated virtual views #288](https://github.com/zarr-developers/zarr-specs/issues/288) to learn more.

-In lieu of a solution for concatenating arrays with different encodings and chunk shapes, there are two options:
+In lieu of a solution for concatenating arrays with different encodings and chunk shapes, we have written some periods as native zarr to the orignal Zarr store.
+Starting 05-12-2024 chunk shapes and encodings are consistent to present day, so this will constitute a new virtual dataset with new dates appended using CMR notifications.

-1. Create 3 virtual Zarr stores: the one created here plus two more, one for the period 2023-09-04 to 2024-03-23, and then 2024-03-23 to date.
-   - Pros: Less storage and computation time required to create the datasets.
-   - Cons: More complicated user experience to manage three datasets for a complete time series.
-2. Write 2023-09-04 to 2024-03-23 as native Zarr to the existing store and then write 2024-03-24 to date as a new virtual dataset.
-   - Pros: More straightforward user experience to manage the dataset.
-   - Cons: Longer processing time and more storage required.

-For simplicity in usage, option 2 seems preferable.

 However the ideal solution would be to enable concatenation of arrays with different encodings and chunk sizes.
 With that functionality in place, the existing store could be regenerated without any native Zarr data.